horker/import-csv2/docs/Import-Csv2.md

 ```

 ### -ColumnNameMap
-Specifies the mapping from the field names in the input file to the field names in the output object.
+Specifies the mapping from the field names or field indexes in the input file to the field names in the output object.

-With the `-RecordType` parameter, this parameter represents the mapping from the class member names to the field names or the column index in the input file.
+With the `-RecordType` parameter, this parameter represents the mapping from the field names or field indexes in the input file to the class field or property names.

 ```yaml
 Type: IDictionary